 There are no fast-tracks and no short cuts.
-If you are going to be successful as a coach, you’re going to have to work for it.
 The path is different for everyone and what works for me may not work for you, but here’s the best of my business development learning that I hope will support you on your journey.

 - Know your work.
 Get trained, get coached, always be learning about this amazing and transformational work we are so privileged to provide.